Tammin Sursok

-Tammin Sursok (born 19 August 1983) is a South African-born Australian actress and singer.
-She is known for her roles on television as Dani Sutherland on Home and Away, Colleen Carlton on The Young and the Restless, and Jenna Marshall on Pretty Little Liars.
+Tammin Sursok (born 19 August 1983) is an Australian and American actress.
+She is best known for her television roles as Dani Sutherland on Home and Away, Colleen Carlton on The Young and the Restless, and Jenna Marshall on Pretty Little Liars.

 Early life

-Sursok was born to musicians Daryl and Julie Sursok in Johannesburg, Gauteng, South Africa.
+Sursok was born to musicians Daryl and Julie Sursok in Johannesburg, South Africa.
 When she was six, her family immigrated to Australia.
 Early on, Sursok was involved with the Sydney Youth Musical Theatre where she pursued her interests in acting, music, and dance.
 She also studied at the Trinity Speech and Drama College.
 Sursok was educated at Ravenswood School for Girls, in Gordon, Sydney, studying speech and drama in her final years of school.

 Career

 2000–2004: Home and Away

 In 1999, after completing Year 10, Sursok acquired an agent and landed her first audition for a role in the long-running Australian drama series Home and Away.
 She was cast in the role of Dani Sutherland, the rebellious eldest daughter of the Sutherland family who took over the running of the Caravan Park.
 The actress considered herself lucky to get the part, calling the experience "incredible".
 In an interview with TeenHollywood she stated, "It was my first audition, so I thought it always worked like that, and you always get your first audition, but that is not the case."
 Sursok's performance in the role earned her a win for the Logie Award for Most Popular New Female Talent beating out Caroline Craig, Madeleine West and Karina Brown.
 Sursok's performance earned her a nomination for the Logie Award for Most Popular Actress, losing out to McLeod's Daughters star Lisa Chappell.